01 – Britain, Denmark and Ireland join the European Economic Community (the “Common Market”) bringing the total number of member states to nine.

 17 – Arab terrorists kill 32 people at Rome Airport, hijack a Lufthansa aircraft and fly to Kuwait.
 The crew and hostages are released and the five guerrillas surrender.

 18 – An IRA car bomb explodes in Thorney Street, off Horseferry Road in London, outside a building occupied by the Home Office, and opposite the Department of Trade and Industry.
 Both buildings are extensively damaged and at least 40 people are injured.

 18 – The USSR launches Soyuz 13 whose crew carry out biological experiments.

 19 – Paddington to Oxford express derails at Ealing.
 Ten people are killed and more than 50 injured.

-20 – Spain’s prime minister Admiral Luis Carrero Blanco is assassinated when a huge bomb hurls his car over the 65-foot tall church where he has just attended Mass.
-The car lands on a second-floor balcony.
+20 – Spain’s prime minister Admiral Luis Carrero Blanco is assassinated when a huge bomb hurls his car over the 65-foot tall San Francisco de Borga Church where he has just attended mass.
+The car lands on a second-floor terrace of a building on the other side of the church.
 The Basque underground separatist movement claims responsibility.

 20 – 1950’s US pop star Bobby Darin dies following open-heart surgery at the Cedars of Lebanon Hospital in Los Angeles, aged 37.

 23 – Arab oil producers double the price of oil.

 24 – At least six people are injured when IRA bombs explode at the North Star pub in Swiss Cottage, London, and the nearby Swiss Cottage Tavern.

 25 – Three trawlermen from Hull are drowned in a Norwegian fjord when their trawler sinks after hitting rocks.